Game Development and Design

 The Game Development and Design program at VCAD focuses on providing graduates with the solid foundation in the technical and artistic skills they need to become a part of this growing industry.

 You'll learn the key of storytelling, game design, game play, modeling, and animation techniques.
 Students acquire a solid foundation in traditional artistic techniques as well.
 From color theory, design fundamentals to life drawing, you will apply this knowledge to the production and animation of characters, lighting, texturing, layout and design.

-Upon graduation, you will be prepared for work in a variety of CGI based industries like computer animation studios, game development companies, post production and special effects studios.
+Graduates of the Game Development and Design program are prepared for work in a variety of CGI based industries like computer animation studios, game development companies, post production and special effects studios.

 Upon successful completion of this program, you will be able to:

 - Work with major trends in visual arts in the game, animation and visual effects industries.

 - Apply critical thinking and creative expression techniques.

 - Draw a character and its environment.